symfony/ux/src/Typed/README.md

 ## Usage

 Typed works using a list of strings and will manage typing them on your page.
-It comes with lot of parameters to customize the way the strings are typed: speed, cursor, delays and smart backspace are some of the incredible parameters you can use.
+It comes with a lot of parameters to customize the way the strings are typed: speed, cursor, delays and smart backspace are some incredible parameters you can use.

 The main usage of Symfony UX Typed is to use its Stimulus controller to initialize Typed: